friemen/aggregate/README.md

 Not a big deal... unless you have to write similar DB access code over and over again for your whole set of domain objects.
-This library will do the hard work for you after you have provided some meta data about the relations among database tables.
+This library will do the hard work for you after you have provided some meta data about the relations between database tables.

 Besides being helpful for persisting complex data in relational tables it is meant to be composable with SQL-oriented libraries like